2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1277156963449593856

-### Riot police charge, tackle and arrest protestors | June 28th
+### Riot police charge, tackle and arrest protesters | June 28th

-Footage shows riot police charging at a handful of protestors walking away.
-Several of these protestors are shoved, thrown to the ground or tackled.
-Police arrest a handful of these protestors.
+Footage shows riot police charging at a handful of protesters walking away.
+Several of these protesters are shoved, thrown to the ground or tackled.
+Police arrest a handful of these protesters.

 tags: push, shove, throw, tackle, arrest, protester